Saoirse Ronan in Dublin: ‘I always like being able to come home and share whatever I’ve been working on’

 “I can connect with home in different ways,” Ronan, raised in Carlow and Dublin, explained.
 “It doesn’t have to always be through visits.
 It can be through the books that I’m reading or the movies that I watch – or the music I listen to.
 There’s are so many people from home who are over in the UK, and there’s a really strong community over there as well.”

 This has been a busy year for Ronan.
 In April she celebrated her 30th birthday.
-Three months later, she and partner Jack Lowden, also a busy actor, married at a quiet ceremony in Edinburgh.
+Three months later, she and her partner, Jack Lowden, also a busy actor, married at a quiet ceremony in Edinburgh.
 At the start of October, Steve McQueen’s Blitz, in which she stars as mother searching for her son during the Luftwaffe’s attacks on London, will open the London Film Festival before a limited release in November.

-“It’s very different to The Outrun, It’s a beautiful classic Steve McQueen film,” she said.
-“It’s a story of war, told in a way that only Steve McQueen could.
-It’s got incredible scope.
-While also being very, very intimate and emotional.”
+“It’s very different to The Outrun.
+It’s a beautiful, classic Steve McQueen film,” she said.
+“It’s a story of war told in a way that only Steve McQueen could.
+It’s got incredible scope while also being very, very intimate and emotional.”

 Ronan, dressed tonight in a complicated black dress, has been down the Oscar road before.
 Five years ago, she became the second youngest person to secure four nominations.
 Few are betting against a fifth for The Outrun (with a supporting nod also possible for Blitz).
 What advice would she have for younger actors embarking on awards season?